Fun facts about Annette G. White

 So that path ended before it really started.

-And I still had my dreams .. maybe a fashion designer, I thought.
+But I still had my dreams .. maybe a fashion designer, I thought.

 Back to dreaming again.
 I actually was called ‘Netty the Dreamer’ at school.

 PJ Proby was in my dreams too.
 That’s why the painting I did when I was 16 (?)
 I still have tucked away safely, but no one knows who he is anyway!
 I have to laugh as his music is quite corny when I listen to it now, but boy, it takes me back in time!
-Those feelings … As well as The Beatles, Elvis, Dave Clark Five, Bob Dylan, etc, etc … just so many posters were plastered on my bedroom walls!
+Those feelings … As well as The Beatles, Elvis, Dave Clark Five, Bob Dylan, etc, etc … just so many posters plastered on my bedroom walls!

 I also had a fashion boutique for a few years, and had my name ‘up in lights’!
 Well, not really, just on a sign board swinging above the store.
 My ‘fashion designer’ dream was kind of fulfilled!